Komaljangir1428/3rd-Internship-Minor-Projects/README.md

 # 3rd-Internship-Minor-Projects
-These are the minor assignments given to us which are submitted weekly.
+These are the minor projects or assignments given to us which were submitted weekly.